 - Recommending product upgrades and maintenance services to improve system efficiency and stability.

 The day-to-day tasks of an HVAC technician vary depending on where they work and their skill level.
 However, you can rest assured that you will always have something to do, and you will never be forced to sit inside all day at a desk.
 This is a great alternative career path for people who are not interested in traditional office-based jobs.
-Skills you will need as an HVAC tech are:
+Career skills you will need as an HVAC tech are:

 - Attention to detail.